shielamms/half-full-stack/containerisation/_posts/2023-03-10-guide-to-docker-compose.md

 You can then build and run containers into the network that you've just created.
 However, you can end up running a lot of docker commands the more containers you have to spin up, and sometimes it can be easy to forget to configure a new container into the network.
 This is where **`docker-compose`** comes in handy - you can describe your containers and networking needs through a `docker-compose.yml` file and docker compose takes care of configuring and running your containers for you.

-> **docker-compose?** is a tool that lets you automate the workflow of running, connecting, and tearing down multiple docker containers.
+> **docker-compose** is a tool that lets you automate the workflow of running, connecting, and tearing down multiple docker containers.
 This is done by describing your containerised environment in a `docker-compose.yml` file, and with a single command, docker-compose can spin up or tear down your containers.

 ---